MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-200-Organization-Conduct-Ethics-Information-Requests/subpart-A-Organization-Program-Management/subjectgroup-ECFR2584461acf9730e-General-Organization/section-200.30-3.md

 ##### § 200.30-3 Delegation of authority to Director of Division of Trading and Markets. #####

-Pursuant to the provisions of Pub.
-L. 87-592, 76 Stat.
-394, 15 U.S.C.
-78d-1, 78d-2), the Securities and Exchange Commission hereby delegates, until the Commission orders otherwise, the following functions to the Director of the Division of Trading and Markets to be performed by him or under his direction by such person or persons as may be designated from time to time by the Chairman of the Commission:
+Pursuant to sections 4A and 4B of the Securities Exchange Act of 1934, as amended (15 U.S.C.
+78d-1, 78d-2), the Securities and Exchange Commission hereby delegates, until the Commission orders otherwise, the following functions to the Director of the Division of Trading and Markets to be performed by the Director or under the Director's direction by such person or persons as may be designated from time to time by the Chairman of the Commission:

 (a) With respect to the Securities Exchange Act of 1934 (15 U.S.C.
 78a *et seq.*):

 (1) To approve the withdrawal or striking from listing and registration of securities registered on any national securities exchange pursuant to section 12(d) of the Act (15 U.S.C.
 78*l*(d)) and Rules 12d2-1 and 12d2-2 thereunder (§§ 240.12d2-1 and 240.12d2-2 of this chapter);

-(2) To extend unlisted trading privileges and to deny applications for unlisted trading privileges by national securities exchanges pursuant to section 12(f)(2) of the Act, 15 U.S.C.
-78*l*(f)(2), and Rule 12f-1 thereunder, 17 CFR 240.12f-1, provided that any applicant exchange denied unlisted trading privileges is advised of its right to have such denial reviewed by the Commission.
+(2) [Reserved]

 (3) Pursuant to section 15(b) of the Act (15 U.S.C.
 78*o*(b)):